-What is happening to cookies?
+What are cookies?

 Cookies are a good way to source data and build user profiles, with third-party cookies – cookies created and tracked by websites other than a company’s proprietary website – an important part of digital advertising.
 But with browsing platforms and companies like Google slowly moving towards eliminating third-party cookies altogether, marketers will have to come up with new ways to gain consumer insights and reach their target audiences.